cbragg9/SQL-Employee-Tracker/README.md

 ## Latest Commit
+-Calculated total salary when viewing by department
+-Fixed view by manager

+## Previous Commits
 -Added view all departments and roles
 -Modified query for DRY

-## Previous Commits
 -Added insert into departments, roles, employees tables
 -Added search queries by all, by department, and by manager
 -Required npm console table for CLI formatting